lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

-Full PKI Response `SignedData` type containing a CMC Status Info control MUST be returned using a `CMCFailInfo` with a value of internalCAError and a `bodyPartID` of 0, and the eContent field in the `EncapsulatedContentInfo` as well as `SignerInfo` fields MUST not be populated.
+Full PKI Response `SignedData` type containing a CMC Status Info control MUST be returned using a `CMCFailInfo` with a value of internalCAError and a `bodyPartID` of 0, and the eContent field in the `EncapsulatedContentInfo` as well as `SignerInfo` fields MUST NOT be populated.

 ####  Other Message Bodies {#OtherMessageBodies}